AetherialMist/JavaLearning/lesson-002/lesson-002.md

-# Lesson 2 - Types and Objects
+# Lesson 2 - Intro to Types

 ## Types in the real world